 HOW IT WORKS

-Incoming air enters the air-end when the pressure-activated air inlet valve, which is a regulating piston, opens once designed operating conditions are reached.
+Incoming air enters the air-end when the pressure-activated air inlet valve, which is the regulating piston, opens.
+This occurs once designed operating conditions are reached.
 The air is drawn into the cylinder by the rotating vanes, which enclose space hermetically as they course through the compression area.
 The air is compressed as the volumes between the vanes are reduced due to the eccentricity of the cylinder wall and the rotor.
 After maximum compression, the air exits through the outlet.
 In compressors, the intensive injection of coolant reduces the overall temperature of the compression cycle and ensures copious lubrication.
 The injected coolant also functions as an active sealant to keep the vanes airtight.

 FEATURES & BENEFITS

-Simple Design With Few Moving Parts
+Simple Design with Few Moving Parts

 Sturdy, compact construction, easy to access and maintain, easy replacement of parts, extremely reliable and durable.

-The nature of the design produces sufficient compression in a single stage, resulting in a high compression ratio during a single cycle (about 10:1), as well as better energy efficiency, reduced risk of fault, and reduced maintenance requirements.
+The nature of the design produces sufficient compression in a single stage, resulting in a high compression ratio during a single cycle (about 10:1), as well as better energy efficiency, reduced risk of faults, and reduced maintenance requirements.

 Direct Axial Coupling to the Motor